Scenes from our First Farm Dinner

 Our goal was to bring together our local partners and guests to celebrate and share in the bounty of middle Tennessee.
 And we couldn't have done it without our partners.
 Tennessee State Parks and TN Brew Works were there with their new Blonde Ale brewed specifically for the beneift of our state parks.
 George Dickel Tennessee Whiskey was set up with a whiskey tasting and their signature Dickel lemonade cocktail.
 Ed Fryer, proprietor of Village WInes (and 12th and Pine) selected the perfect red and white wine for the dinner (complete with a cow on the label).
 White's Family Farm hauled a truck-full of just picked produce to Whole Foods, whose creative team led by Chef Evan Crowder, cooked it up and hauled it back to the farm.
 The tables and table settings, furnished by M&M Rentals were set with flowers furnished by local Restoration Roses and arranged by Carrie Crowell of Crowell Floral.
 Lodge Cast Iron furnished skillets for the Skillet Cobbler which was served with Bravo Gelato and cold-brewed coffee from Eighth and Roast.
 The entire Edible staff and freinds rolled up their sleeves and helped serve the dinner to charmed diners seated beneath the light of the moon.

-Sign up for our newsletter for details of our next Farm Dinner on October 21st.
+Sign up for our newsletter for details of our 2018 Farm Dinners.